Susan J. Swift Steele

 Susan J. Swift Steele (December 25, 1822 – September 4, 1895) was an American social reformer.
-She was affiliated with the Woman's Foreign Missionary Society of the Methodist Episcopal Church, Woman's Christian Temperance Union (WCTU), and the Newton, Massachusetts Wesleyan Home, among other organizations.
+She served as Wisconsin State President of the Woman's Christian Temperance Union (WCTU).
+She was affiliated with the Woman's Foreign Missionary Society of the Methodist Episcopal Church, and the Newton, Massachusetts Wesleyan Home, among other organizations.

 Biography

-Susan Jane Swift was born at Provincetown, Massachusetts, December 25, 1822.
+Susan Jane Swift was born in Provincetown, Massachusetts, on December 25, 1822.
 Her parents were Capt.
 John and Lydia Swift.
 She was a student at Wilbraham Wesleyan Academy, where she was graduated in 1850, as valedictorian.
 At about the age of eighteen, she joined the Methodist Episcopal Church.

 After the completion of her course of study, she engaged for a time in teaching -the longest period being in connection with her alma mater- both before and after her marriage.

-One July 1, 1852, she married Rev. George McKendree Steele, one of the teachers at the Academy.
+On July 1, 1852, she married Rev. George McKendree Steele, one of the teachers at the Academy.
 Twelve years a most effective and devoted worker, she shared in the pastorates of her husband at Warren, Massachusetts; Fitchburg, Massachusetts; Lowell, Massachusetts; Watertown, Massachusetts; Lynn, Massachusetts; and Boston.

 In the year 1865, her husband was called to the presidency of Lawrence University at Appleton, Wisconsin, serving for fourteen years.
 Mrs. Steele, as secretary for the State, organized many of the auxiliaries of the Woman's Foreign Missionary Society of the Methodist Episcopal Church in Wisconsin.

 The temperance reform also enlisted Steele's effort.
 In 1873–74, she marched with the ranks of the historic Women's Crusade, and in October 1874, Steele was elected president of the Wisconsin Women's Temperance Alliance.
 At Chautauqua, Steele was involved with the First Woman's National Temperance Convention.
 The presidency of the National WCTU, conferred upon Frances Willard in 1878, had been previously offer to Steele, who refused the nomination.
 She organized many WCTU societies, and was for years Wisconsin State president of the body.
 As a platform lecturer and a parliamentary leader, she was at this period in as constant service as her home duties would permit.